line/armeria/site/src/sphinx/advanced-saml.rst

 ``armeria-saml`` provides :api:`SamlSingleSignOnHandler` to handle the response from an identity provider.
-It consists of ``loginSucceeded()`` and ``loginFailed()`` methods which handle the response, and ``beforeInitiatingSso()`` which handle a request.
+It consists of ``loginSucceeded()`` and ``loginFailed()`` methods which handle the response, and ``beforeInitiatingSso()`` which handles a request.
 In most cases, you only need to write the two methods which handle the response, but if you want to send data to your identity provider and get it back with a response, you need to implement ``beforeInitiatingSso()`` method.

 The following example shows a simple implementation of the :api:`SamlSingleSignOnHandler`.
-In the example, if an authentication is succeeded, an email address is retrieved from the response by referring to a ``name ID`` element in the assertion, then it is sent to the end user via ``Set-Cookie`` header.
+In this example, if an authentication is succeeded, an email address is retrieved from the response by referring to a ``name ID`` element in the assertion, then it is sent to the end user via ``Set-Cookie`` header.
 It means that your :api:`Authorizer` can identify an authenticated session with a ``Cookie`` header in the following requests,